narukeh/4.3BSD-Quasijarus/README.md

 ### Contents:

 - File `vax`: Its from [official simh](https://github.com/simh/simh/releases/tag/v3.8-1) repo, version 3.8.-1.
 Use this if your distro doesnt have the `simh` package, or if it wont work with this project.
 This is a x86_64 binary.
-[SimH Github Repo](https://github.com/simh/simh/)
+[SimH Github Repo.](https://github.com/simh/simh/)
 - File `quasdisk.dsk` is the "disk" of the system.
 Thats where the system is installed. make a copy of it for backup.
 - Files `boot.ini  init.ini  vax_better.ini  vax.ini` are configs for the SimH emulator.
 - Directory `src`: Every file mentioned in [tavi.co.uk/unixhistory/quasijarus.html](https://www.tavi.co.uk/unixhistory/quasijarus.html) page.
 So you have everything you need if you want to do it yourself.
 - Directory `docs/`:
 	- File `quasijarus.html`: The main documentation.
-If you want to do it yourself, this is all you need
+If you want to do it yourself, this is all you need.
 	- File `Installing_4.3_BSD_Quasijarus_on_SIMH.html` is in readable form of `gunkies.org/Installing 4.3 BSD Quasijarus on SIMH - Computer History Wiki.html`, which is a recommended read.

 ----